nimh-dsst/ndx-photostim/README.md

 (either 2D or 3D), and time series data related to photostimulation.
 </div>

-<br>We release six <a href="https://pynwb.readthedocs.io/en/stable/">PyNWB</a> containers as part of this extension (we currently only have a Python implementation, rather than both Python and a MATLAB ones):
+<br>We release six <a href="https://pynwb.readthedocs.io/en/stable/">PyNWB</a> containers as part of this extension (we currently only have a Python implementation, rather than both Python and a MATLAB ones -- this is why the `matnwb` directory is empty):

 * The `SpatialLightModulator` and `Laser` containers store metadata about the spatial light modulator and laser used in the photostimulation, respectively.
 These containers are then stored within the `PhotostimulationMethod` parent container, which stores the remaining photostimulation method-specifici metadata.
 * `HolographicPattern` stores the **holographic pattern** used in stimulation.